-

 Description

-Photoallergy testing is an essential clinical assessment to determine whether a substance causes an allergic reaction after exposure to (UV) light .
+Photoallergy testing is an essential clinical evaluation to determine whether a substance causes an allergic reaction after exposure to light (UV) .

-This analysis is carried out on human volunteers under medical supervision and according to strict ethical protocols.
-It aims to identify photosensitizing compounds that may induce skin reactions when exposed to sunlight.
+This analysis is performed on human volunteers under medical supervision and according to strict ethical protocols.
+It aims to identify photosensitizing compounds likely to induce skin reactions when exposed to sunlight.

-Photoallergy testing is a key tool in validating the safety of cosmetic and sunscreen products , particularly those containing plant extracts, perfumes, UV filters or colorants .
+The photoallergy test is a key tool in validating the safety of cosmetic and sun care products , especially those containing plant extracts, perfumes, UV filters or colorants .

 Principle and test protocol

-The study is based on the application of a test substance to the skin , followed by controlled exposure to UV-A or UV-B radiation .
+The study involves applying a tested substance to the skin , followed by controlled exposure to UV-A or UV-B radiation .

 The skin is then observed to assess local reactions (erythema, edema, pruritus).